 Franz Josef Glacier & Fox Glacier

 Both Franz Josef Glacier and Fox Glacier are incredibly Instagrammable and must see places on the South Island of New Zealand.
-These days however a visit to either glacier is a lot more expensive than it used to be: it used to be possible to hike to the glaciers by foot, but the paths are now inaccessible due to landslides so access onto the glaciers is only by helicopter.
+Stepping foot on the glaciers and doing a glacier hike is a really popular activity to do!
+These days however a visit to either Franz Josef or Fox Glacier is a lot more expensive than it used to be: it used to be possible to hike to the glaciers by foot, but the paths are now inaccessible due to landslides so access onto the glaciers is only by helicopter.

 If you are happy just to see the tip of the glacier, you can do the 1.5 hour return walk to see the tip of Franz Josef Glacier.
 However if you want to get up on the glacier you’ll need to go on one of the helicopter rides.